 Location: TBA (Will be located in the High Park Area close to TTC)

 The participants will get to learn what it takes to design costumes, sets, and props for their show with a professional designer while using creative skills and ingenuity.
-They will also be coached by the SIA team of professional artists to create a final performance for friends and family to be presented at the Shakespeare In High Park Community Stage!
+They will also be coached by the SIA team of professional artists to create a final performance for friends and family to be presented on the grounds of Shakespeare in High Park!

 Click here for information on the Shakespeare Senior Summer Program.

 “I had learned some basic stuff in drama class and really loved it.
 The Shakespeare camp helped me to learn more.
 Now I know I want to be an actor.”
 Sarah, age 13

 “The counselors were really nice and great to have as teachers.”
 Helena, age 14